Gobeyn/dumpling/README.md

 - Fix issue where deleting a file does not remove it from `Loader.valid_paths`, in some rare cases it may be possible to attempt a reload of the file that no longer exists.
+- Currently, there are a few things that are hard coded that shouldn't be.
+Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
+Similarly, only `wl-clipboard` is supported for copying bibtex contents into.

 ## Why Dumpling